wballard/starphleet/index.md

 Containers are thrown away often, on each new version, and each server reboot.
 So, while you do have local filesystem access inside a container running a service, don't count on it living any lenght of time.

+## Phleet
+A collection of one or more virtual machine instances managed by instructions from the headquarters.
+The intended design of Starphleet is that phleets correspond to a single root URL, such as `http://services.myorg.com`.

 ## Autodeploy
 This is the most interesting feature, automatic upgrades, check the